Timeline for acceptance to the Mason LIFE Program

 *These are some examples: Wechsler Adult Intelligence Scale – 4th Edition (WAIS-IV) **These are some examples: Vineland Adaptive Behavior Scales – 3rd Edition; Behavior Assessment System for Children – 3rd Edition (BASC-3); The Assessment of Functional Living Skills (AFLS) ***These are some examples: Wide Range Achievement Test – 5th Edition (WRAT-5); Kaufman Test of Educational Achievement – 3rd Edition (KTEA-3)

-Once completed application have been reviewed, qualified students will be contacted to set up a mandatory interview/trial day.
-Interviews are a full day (9:30 – 3:00) and are in-person only.
+Once completed applications have been reviewed, qualified students will be contacted to set up a virtual interview. .

 - Decisions are based on:

 - Applicant's learning needs and desire to attend a postsecondary program